Multipartite quantum correlations: symplectic and algebraic geometry approach: Local unitary equivalence of quantum states

 The crucial notion for the $K$-equivalence problem is the notion of a {\it spherical space}.
 If $G$ is a group and $H$ its subgroup we call $\Omega=G/H$, i.e., the space obtained from $G$ by identifying points connected by elements of $H$, a \textit{G-homogenous space}.
 In this space the group $G$ acts in a natural way, simply by the group product followed by identification of elements connected by elements of $H$, hence we can consider actions of $G$ or its subgroups on $\Omega$, in particular of a Borel subgroup.
 This leads to the following definition.
 A $G$-homogenous space $\Omega=G/H$ is a \textit{spherical homogenous space} if and only if some (and therefore every) Borel subgroup $B\subset G$ has an open dense orbit in $\Omega$.

 Now observe that an orbit of $G$ in the initially considered manifold $M$ through a point $x$ can be identified with some $G$-homogenous space.
-Indeed we can take as $H$ the subgroup that stabilizes $x$, than all other points on the orbit are obtained by actions of $G$ that effectively move $x$.
+Indeed we can take as $H$ the subgroup that stabilizes $x$, than all other points on the orbit are obtained by actions of the elements of $G$ that effectively move $x$.

 All these considerations allow the following definition.
-If $G$ has an open dense orbit $\Omega=G/H$ in $M$ and $\Omega$ is a spherical homogenous space then $M$ is called a \textit{spherical embedding} of $\Omega=G/H$.
+If $G$ has an open dense orbit $\Omega=G/H$ in $M$ and $\Omega$ is a spherical homogenous space, then $M$ is called a \textit{spherical embedding} of $\Omega=G/H$.
 Such $M$ is also called \textit{almost homogenous spherical space} (with respect to the action of $G$).
 Its relevance stems from the following Brion's theorem \cite{brion87}, \begin{theorem} (Brion) Let $K$ be a connected compact Lie group acting on connected compact K\"{a}hler manifold $(M,\omega)$ by a Hamiltonian action and let $G=K^{\mathbb{C}}$.
 The following are equivalent \begin{enumerate} \item $M$ is a spherical embedding of the open $G$-orbit. \item For every $x\in M$ the fiber $\mathcal{F}_x$ is contained in $K.x$. \end{enumerate} \end{theorem} In other words, the second point above assures that the momentum map separates all $K$-orbits, i.e., from $\mu(x) = \mu(y)$ it follows $y\in K.x$.
 In our case the group $K$ is the local unitary group, i.e., the group of the product of the local unitaries.
-The conclusion is that if the relevant $\mathbb(\mathcal{H})$ (the space of states of the whole system) is a spherical embedding of an open orbit of the corresponding group of the product of the local special linear groups (i.e.\ the complexification of the local unitary group) then LU-equivalence can be decided upon spectra of the reduced one-particle states.
+The conclusion is that, if the relevant $\mathbb{P}(\mathcal{H})$ (the space of states of the whole system) is a spherical embedding of an open orbit of the corresponding group of the product of the local special linear groups (i.e.\ the complexification of the local unitary group), then LU-equivalence can be decided upon spectra of the reduced one-particle states.